Quasi-regular representations and property RD: Introduction

 \subsection{Coefficients with slow decay and lattices}

 Let $G$ be a locally compact group with a length function $L$ and let $\mu$ be a Haar measure on $G$ i.e. $\mu(B)=\int_{G}1_{B}dg$, where $1_{B}$ denotes the characteristic function of a Borel subset $B$ of $G$.
-Denote by $B_{L}(R)$ the ball (w.r.t. $L$) of radius $R$ whose center is the neutral element of $G$.
-We say that $G$ has polynomial growth w.r.t. $L$ if there exists a polynomial $P$ such that for all $R>0$ we have It is easy to check that $G$ has polynomial growth w.r.t. $L$ if and only if there exists a positive number $d$ such that Cauchy-Schwarz inequality implies that a unitary representation of a group of polynomial growth w.r.t. $L$ satisfies property RD w.r.t. $L$.
+Denote by $B_{L}(R)$ the ball (with respect to $L$) of radius $R$ whose center is the neutral element of $G$.
+We say that $G$ has polynomial growth with respect to $L$ if there exists a polynomial $P$ such that for all $R>0$ we have It is easy to check that $G$ has polynomial growth with respect to $L$ if and only if there exists a positive number $d$ such that Cauchy-Schwarz inequality implies that a unitary representation of a group of polynomial growth with respect to $L$ satisfies property RD with respect to $L$.

-If a locally compact group $G$ admits a unitary representation satisfying property RD w.r.t. $L$ and with a non zero invariant vector, then $G$ must be a group of polynomial growth w.r.t. $L$.
+If a locally compact group $G$ admits a unitary representation satisfying property RD with respect to $L$ and with a non zero invariant vector, then $G$ must be a group of polynomial growth with respect to $L$.
 Therefore, we are interested in representations without non zero invariant vectors.

-Let $G$ be locally compact group.
-Consider an action $\alpha: G\curvearrowright (X,m)$ of $G$ on $(X,m)$ where $m$ is a $G$-quasi-invariant measure.
-Consider the unitary representation associated to this action on the Hilbert space $L^{2}(X,m)$.
-Observe that $\pi_{\alpha}$ is a positive representation (see Subsection \ref{sec3}).